ebaklund/ORFEErc/README.md

 That should not matter much since the extra drag is diminishing small when it is used for higher level outcome handling in the communication between a client and some service.

-The extra drag may show if Outcome is used in the inner loops of RAM only processes.
+The extra drag may be more pronounced if Outcome is used in the inner loops of some RAM-only processes.
-It will be up to the programmer to decide if Outcome is a viable tool in any circumstance.
+It will be up to the programmer to decide if Outcome is a viable tool dependent on circumstance.

 ---
 Watch Hoare at 27:40 in the video: https://www.youtube.com/watch?v=ybrQvs4x0Ps